 The Great Plains ADA Center serves Iowa, Kansas, Missouri and Nebraska.

-- Working with communities and businesses to appoint ADA Coordinators and to ensure these Coordinators have access to adequate training, support, and resources, and
+- Work with communities and businesses to appoint and train ADA Coordinators and to ensure these Coordinators have ongoing technical support.

 ADA Coordinator Training Certification Program

-The ADA Coordinator Training Certification Program (ACTCP) certifies that participants have completed quality training, which provides the knowledge base and tools necessary to be effective in the role of an ADA Coordinator.
+The ADA Coordinator Training Certification Program (ACTCP) is a nation-wide program that certifies members have completed quality training that provides the knowledge base and tools necessary to be effective in the role of an ADA Coordinator.

 - Establishes a knowledge base essential to the role of an ADA Coordinator.